-Small business loans with fixed payments and repayment terms can help get your business off the ground.
+These small business loans with fixed payments can help get your business off the ground.

 What is a TD Bank Small Business Loan?

-A TD Bank Small Business Loan can be used to finance your business expansion or renovation, purchase equipment or vehicles, receive lump-sum working capital, shore up a real estate purchase or even refinance existing loans.
+TD Bank Small Business Loans can be used to finance a business expansion, purchase equipment or vehicles, have working capital, shore up a real estate purchase or even refinance existing loans.
 There are also SBA borrowing options available, and you can apply online if you plan on borrowing less than $100,000.

 Compare other business lenders